 3. Piazza Navona

-But in any case there is a vibrancy here, with the place full of artists, drawing as well as performance, there is always something to see.
+Nevertheless, there is a vibrancy here, with the place full of artists, drawing as well as performance, there is always something to see.
+It’s most lovely to be here in December for Christmas and the Befana festival.

 And while you are in the area, the Pantheon isn’t too far away and you could have a slow while eating gelato on your way there.
 Click here to read my blog post on Piazza Navona.